The Temptation to Leap

 Notice what's happening here.
 D isn't a grand vision.
 It's simply NOT what you're currently doing.
 This might seem underwhelming compared to "commanding presence," but it's actually far more powerful.

 Consider: if I ask you "What's the opposite of black?" you might say "white."
 But that's just one option.
-The opposite of black is any colour that isn't black — red, blue, green, purple, gold, silver, or colours that haven't yet been named.
+The opposite of black is any colour that is NOT black — red, blue, green, purple, gold, silver, or colours that haven't yet been named.
 In the same way, the opposite of your current state isn't a single prescribed behaviour.
 It's an entire universe of possibilities.

 Sarah Finds Her D